Board-Certified Urologist

 As the prostate enlarges, it compresses the urethra from the outside, creating resistance to urine flow.
 Your bladder compensates by working harder — the muscle wall thickens (detrusor hypertrophy), generating higher pressures to push urine through the narrowing channel.
 This compensation works for a while, which is why symptoms develop gradually rather than suddenly.

 Eventually, the bladder muscle becomes overworked and begins to fail.
-That’s when incomplete emptying, overflow incontinence, and in the worst cases, bilateral hydronephrosis (backpressure damaging both kidneys) develop.
+That is when incomplete emptying, overflow incontinence, and in the worst cases, bilateral hydronephrosis (backpressure damaging both kidneys) develop.
 This cascade — from minor nuisance to organ damage — can take years or decades, but it is progressive in a significant proportion of men [2].

 The symptoms — what men actually experience

-Urologists categorise BPH symptoms into two groups:
+Urologists categorize BPH symptoms into two groups:

 Storage symptoms (irritative — the ones that bother men most):

-- Nocturia — waking 2+ times per night to urinate.
-Usually the symptom that finally drives men to seek help, because it destroys sleep quality
+• Nocturia — waking 2+ times per night to urinate.
+Usually the symptom that finally drives men to seek help, because it destroys sleep quality.

-- Frequency — urinating more than 8 times during the day
+• Frequency — urinating more than 8 times during the day.

-- Urge incontinence — leaking before reaching the toilet
+• Urge incontinence — leaking before reaching the toilet.

 Voiding symptoms (obstructive — the classic BPH signs):

-- Hesitancy — waiting or straining to start urination
+• Hesitancy — waiting or straining to start urination.

-- Intermittency — stream stops and starts during voiding
+• Intermittency — stream stops and starts during voiding.

-- Terminal dribbling — a slow trickle at the end
+• Terminal dribbling — a slow trickle at the end.

-- Straining — using abdominal pressure to push urine out
+• Straining — using abdominal pressure to push urine out.

 Alpha-blockers: the quick relief option

-Drugs: Tamsulosin (Flomax), alfuzosin, silodosin, doxazosin, terazosin
+Drugs: Tamsulosin (Flomax), alfuzosin, silodosin, doxazosin, terazosin.

 How they work: The prostate and bladder neck contain smooth muscle with alpha-1 adrenergic receptors.
 Alpha-blockers relax this muscle, reducing the dynamic (muscular) component of obstruction.
 They widen the channel without shrinking the prostate itself.